 There are also some window boxes that you can install right onto a railing (see on Amazon)!
 I love this idea.

 Another great idea is to incorporate a trellis for a climbing vine.
 I have these great, low profile trellises that are shaped like a half circle that I’ve installed right over my downspout (see on Amazon).
-So far I’ve grown black eye susan vine, sweet peas, hyacinth bean vines and clematis on the trellis.
+So far I’ve grown black eyed susan vine, sweet peas, hyacinth bean vines and clematis on the gutter trellis.
 It always looks great.

 You can also use a self-standing trellis or obelisk (see on Amazon) to add a trellis elsewhere on your property.
 I think vertical accents like this can really break up a long rambling ranch or add more character to a cottage garden.